Church of the Holy Cross, Crediton: History

 In a medieval will it was stated that the Norman nave of the church was being "now nearly levelled to the ground."
 The bequest of that testator, and others of around the same time, brought enough money for a complete rebuilding of the nave and chancel areas, which started in the early years of the fifteenth century.
 Great church building depended on generous funding being available.
 The Perpendicular Gothic rebuilding of Crediton Collegiate Church created a church which though impressive in scale is architecturally fairly modest.

 The collegiate churches were dissolved between 1545 and 1549 and Crediton's was "surrendered" to Henry VIII in May 1545.
 Shortly afterwards the parishioners of Crediton entered into successful negotiations with the Crown for the purchase of the collegiate church which was then threatened with demolition.
 These were completed in the spring of 1547, when the town paid the sum of £200 to the king.
 In April 1547, Edward VI signed a charter which created a new organisation for the governance of the church.
-This was a corporation of 12 governors to administer the Parish Church and its endowments.
+This was a corporation of 12 governors to administer the parish church and its endowments.
 A vicar of Crediton was appointed together with two chaplains, one of which ministered to Sandford (the adjoining parish).

 The twelve governors of the Crediton Church Corporation, a registered charity, still own and administer the church buildings.
-Only two other parish churches in England, Ottery St Mary in Devon and Wimborne Minster in Dorset have a similar form of governance.
+Only two other parish churches in England, the church of Ottery St Mary in Devon and Wimborne Minster in Dorset, have a similar form of governance.